NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 Some Historical Background:

 Before the Robinson Treaties of 1850, the waters we paddled were the “home and native land” of an Indigenous people belonging to the Anishinaabe cultural family and known to the French and British newcomers as Ojibwe.
-While the Wanapitei/Chiniguchi/Temagami area does not seem to have supported a large number of people – four to five dozen families (200-300 people) seems like a reasonable estimate – there was an Ojibwe band summer gathering spot on the west side of Lake Wanapitei.
-To access less-used hunting grounds or perhaps for non-economic reasons, the families there had probably moved into the hinterland from established Ojibwe communities like those at Bawating (Sault Ste.
-Marie) and Manitoulin Island or Lake Nipissing.
+While the Wanapitei/Chiniguchi/Temagami area does not seem to have supported a large number of people, four to five dozen families (200-300 people) seems like a reasonable estimate.
+There was an Ojibwe band summer gathering spot on the west side of Lake Wanapitei.
+To access the less-used hunting grounds in this hinterland or perhaps for non-economic reasons, the families had probably moved there from established Ojibwe communities like those on Manitoulin Island or on the shores of Lake Nipissing.

 How long the Ojibwe have been in the Bawating/Lake Huron area is unclear.
-Answers range all the way from “time immemorial” to 2000 years to 500 years or less.
+Answers range from “since time immemorial” to 2000 years to 500 years or less.

-- Their culture may have developed into what we know as Anishinaabe over two or three millennia while successive generations continued to live in the same general area.
+• Their culture may have developed into what we know as Anishinaabe over two, three, or five millennia while successive generations continued to live in the same general area.
+This is the in situ or since time immemorial theory.

-- They may have moved into the area more recently from the south or the east because it was empty or by displacing people already there.
+• They may have moved into the area more recently from the south or the east because it was empty or by displacing people already there.
+This is labelled the migration theory.

 Voorhis map segment – see here for his full 1930 report.
 Note that he mixes up the numbers of the Temagami and Sturgeon posts.

-In Post-Contact times, the development of a fur trade economy would impact on Ojibwe and Cree living patterns.
+In post-European Contact times, the development of a fur trade economy would impact Ojibwe and Cree settlement patterns.
 Trading post communities developed as families camped near a Hudson Bay Co. post during the May-to-September months.
-Interestingly, in the entire region from Lake Wanapitei to Lake Temagami, only one such community developed, the one on Temagami Island, after the establishment of an H.B.C. sub-post there in 1820.
+Interestingly, only one such community developed in the entire region from Lake Wanapitei to Lake Temagami.
+It was a sub-post on Temagami Island after the establishment of an H.B.C. sub-post there in 1820.
+The remains of a cemetery are still evident.

-The post was moved to Bear Island in 1875.
-A reserve on Bear Island in Lake Temagami was only established in 1971, almost 30 years after the federal government had purchased the island from the province.
-We know it now as Temagami First Nation; about 200 people live there.
+That post was moved to Bear Island in 1875, and the local Ojibwe also relocated their summertime community there.
+It was only in 1971 that Bear Island became a reserve, almost 30 years after the federal government had purchased the island from the province for the purpose.
+We know it now as the Temagami First Nation; about 200 people live there.
+[See here for more on the Indigenous community on Lake Temagami.]

 The establishment of a treaty had been prompted by Ojibwe concern about what they considered illegal mining activity in the Sault Ste.
 Marie area.
 Violence had already flared, and the government had sent troops to deal with the volatile situation.

-Shingwaukonse, the Ojibwe leader, pressed for recognition in a treaty of Indigenous land claims and rights by the Province of Canada and its representatives.
-After a one-sided set of negotiations, The Robinson-Huron Treaty was signed in September 1850.
+Shingwaukonse, the Ojibwe leader, pressed for recognition of Indigenous land claims and rights in a treaty with the Province of Canada and its representatives.
+Following a one-sided negotiation, the Robinson-Huron Treaty was signed in September 1850.
 See here for a good introduction to the Treaty and the historical context which led to it.

 The text of the Robinson Treaty established the following points: